Population: Children and Youth

 Program Summary

-Our Resident Services program started in Arlington, VA, over 30 years ago.
-Today, the program provides a multitude of services for families, adults, and senior citizens, along with a multi-pronged education initiative for elementary-aged children all the way through high school.
+AHC’s Resident Services program provides a multitude of services for children, families, adults, and senior citizens.
 The resident-driven program focuses on four key areas of housing stability:

-Community Building & Engagement: AHC’s goal is to increase resident voice throughout our communities through surveys, focus groups, and resident meetings—and supporting resident-led activities and community groups.
-We also have a Resident Ambassador Committee to help elevate resident voices.
-Our communities host a variety of activities to bring residents together and build strong connections among neighbors.
+Community Building & Engagement: Our communities host a variety of activities to bring residents together and build strong connections among neighbors.

 Impact Statement